MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-26-Participation-Disadvantaged-Business-Enterprises-Department-Transportation-Financial-Assistance-Programs/subpart-E-Certification-Procedures/section-26.83.md

 (2) The certifier may not require a DBE to reapply for certification, renew its certification, undergo a recertification, or impose any functionally equivalent requirement.
 The certifier may, however, conduct a certification review at any reasonable time and/or at regular intervals of at least two years.
 The certification review may, at the certifier's discretion, include a new OSR.
 The certifier may also make an unannounced visit to the DBE's offices and/or job site.
 The certifier may also rely on another certifier's report of its OSR of the DBE.

-(i) If you are a DBE, you must inform the recipient or UCP in writing of any change in circumstances affecting your ability to meet size, disadvantaged status, ownership, or control requirements of this part or any material change in the information provided in your application form.
+(i) If you are a DBE, you must inform the certifier or UCP in writing of any change in circumstances affecting your ability to meet size, disadvantaged status, ownership, or control requirements of this part or any material change in the information provided in your application form.

 (1) Changes in management responsibility among members of a limited liability company are covered by this requirement.